abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter05.md

 monk made his confession—“I falsely accused Sāriputta”—and then asked for forgiveness.
 The Buddha said, “It’s recognizing one’s faults as faults, one’s unskillful action as unskillful action and wishing to make
-amends: that is growth in the Noble One’s discipline.”
+amends: that is growth in the Noble One’s Discipline.”
 That in itself is the difference.
 Recognizing that we all make mistakes, whether it’s intentionally or unintentionally, we have the opportunity to reestablish ourselves in that which is skillful, appropriate, in accordance with